How to Find Your Brand Voice

 February 27, 2020

-A mature brand that existed in the market for a long time can be at risk of losing touch with its consumers if its brand voice is no longer making that connection.
+A mature brand that has existed in the market for a long time can be at risk of losing touch with its consumers if its brand voice is no longer making that connection.

 A playful brand voice example by Bubly Sparkling Water